Trump rips McCain at political rally

 Sadler remains in her job.

-There's no love lost between McCain and Trump — McCain allies have told the White House Trump is not welcome at the senator's future funeral — but Trump had not attacked the senator for some time before Tuesday night.
+There's no love lost between McCain and Trump — McCain allies have told the White House that Trump is not welcome at the senator's funeral — but Trump had not attacked McCain for some time before Tuesday night.
 Their feud dates back at least as long as the early days of Trump's 2015 presidential campaign, when McCain called Trump supporters "crazies" and Trump questioned McCain's valor in Vietnam.

 Back then, Trump called McCain a "loser" and ridiculed him for the years he spent in a Vietnamese prison camp after his plane was shot down.